jimmyatintel/edetector_go/README.md

 *Compatible Agent Version: Agent_1.0.8*

 New Tasks:
-- Memory Tree
+- MemoryTree
-- Key Image (New version)
+- KeyImage (New version)

 Enhancements:
-- Seamlessly replace data from the old to the new in the Collect and Explorer tasks
+- Seamlessly replace data from the old to the new in the Collection and Explorer tasks
   - Add a finished signal to the RabbitMQ publisher at the end of the task
   - Upon receiving the finished signal, delete all old data by specifying the taskID
 - Update the risk level function
   - Move the Hack List & VirusTotal check to the final stage to prevent its impact from being overwritten by other checks
 - Store raw database data on the server
-- Add new Collect tables
+- Add new Collection tables
   - Handle more various time formats
 - Control the number of agents
   - Add AGENT_LIMIT and TOTAL_AGENT_LIMIT env variables